ViralTexts/gtr-clusters/clusters/18581111-sn84028820-LadiesShouldReadTheNewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+The free white laborers of this to read newspapers, and become fami­
+liar with the present character and
 improvement of our race.
 History is
 of some importance but the past
 wo: Id is dead, and we have nothing